-(b) The annual NCLEX pass rate of all graduates taking the NCLEX, including those who repeated the test, is a minimum of 80%.
+- (b) The annual NCLEX pass rate of all graduates taking the NCLEX, including those who repeated the test, is a minimum of 80%.
 The school shall submit an explanation or analysis documentation and the school's plan to meet the pass rate of those who take the NCLEX for the first time.
-The plan does not require board approval.

-(2) NCLEX PASS RATE STANDARD NOT MET. (a) If the NCLEX pass rate standard is not met, the school of nursing shall receive a warning letter.
-The school shall identify factors that are potentially affecting the low NCLEX pass rate and submit an institutional plan for assessment and improvement of NCLEX results including outcomes and timeframes which is approved by the board no later than July 1st.
-The plan shall address administration, faculty, students, curriculum, resources and policies.

-(b) The school of nursing shall submit annual progress reports to the board including the outcomes of the institutional approved plan as long as the NCLEX pass rate standard is not met.
+The plan does not require board approval. - (3) NCLEX PASS RATE STANDARD NOT MET. (a) If the NCLEX pass rate standard is not met, the school of nursing shall receive a warning letter.
+The school shall identify factors that are potentially affecting the low NCLEX pass rate and submit an institutional plan for assessment and improvement of NCLEX results including outcomes and timeframes which shall be approved by the board no later than July 1.
+The plan shall address administration, faculty, students, curriculum, resources and policies. - (b) The school of nursing shall submit annual progress reports to the board including the outcomes of the institutional approved plan as long as the NCLEX pass rate standard is not met.

 N 1.10 Continuation of board approval.
-(1) Schools of nursing shall file with the board the following:
+(1) Schools of nursing shall file with the board all of the following:

-- (a) Annual self-evaluation reports. - (b) All documents submitted to or received from nursing accreditation agencies. - (c) Notification of withdrawal or change in school nursing accreditation status.

-(2) Failure to maintain nursing accreditation shall result in withdrawal of board approval and the procedures in s.
-N 1.11(2) will commence.

-(3) The board may review the school of nursing to determine whether N 1.08 standards are being met in the following situations:

-- (a) Change in school nursing accreditation status. - (b) Nursing accreditation reports indicate standards are not being met.

-(c) Complaints regarding the conduct of the school are received and it is necessary to validate the complaints.

-(d) Failure to meet NCLEX pass rate standards in s.
-1.09(1) for more than 2 consecutive years.

-(e) Violation of any of the rules under this chapter.

-(4) The review of the school may include any of the following:

-- (a) A site survey.

-- (b) A self-study report.

-- (c) A progress report.

-(5) If the board makes a determination that N 1.08 standards are not being met, the following procedure shall be followed:

-(a) The school of nursing shall submit an institutional plan, including timelines, to correct identified deficiencies in the school of nursing.

-(b) The board will review the proposed plan and may make modifications to the plan.

-(c) The school of nursing will make progress reports to the board as requested.

-(d) The board may withdraw board approval if the school of nursing continues to not meet standards.
+- (a) Annual self-evaluation reports. - (b) All documents submitted to or received from nursing accreditation agencies. - (c) Notification of withdrawal or change in school nursing accreditation status. - (2) Failure to maintain nursing accreditation shall result in withdrawal of board approval and the procedures in s.
+N 1.11(2) will commence. - (3) The board may review the school of nursing to determine whether s.
+N 1.08 standards are being met in the following situations: - (a) Change in school nursing accreditation status. - (b) Nursing accreditation reports indicate standards are not being met. - (c) Complaints regarding the conduct of the school are received and it is necessary to validate the complaints. - (d) Failure to meet NCLEX pass rate standards in s.
+N 1.09(1) for more than 2 consecutive years. - (e) Violation of any of the rules under this chapter. - (4) The review of the school may include any of the following: - (a) A site survey. - (b) A self-study report. - (c) A progress report. - (5) If the board makes a determination that N 1.08 standards are not being met, the following procedure shall be followed: - (a) The school of nursing shall submit an institutional plan, including timelines, to correct identified deficiencies in the school of nursing. - (b) The board shall review the proposed plan and may make modifications to the plan. - (c) The school of nursing shall make progress reports to the board as requested. - (d) The board may withdraw board approval if the school of nursing continues to not meet standards.

 N 1.11 Closure of a school of nursing.
 (1) VOLUNTARY.
-The institution shall do the following:
+When a school of nursing intends to close, the institution shall do the following:

-(a) Submit a plan of intent to close a school of nursing, including the following:
+- (a) Submit a plan of intent to close a school of nursing to the board, including all of the following:

-1. The date of intended closure.
+- 1. The date of intended closure.

-2. Reason for the closure.
+- 2. Reason for the closure.